-That's what women always say in their break-up e-mails, anyway.
-I'm also trustworthy, loyal, clean and reverent.
-I get the funny and handsome thing pretty regularly.
-(One woman said that I look like a Polish ax murderer in one of my pictures, but most everyone tells me I look better in person.
-Absurd.
-I'm not Polish.)
-Was told recently that I have a great jaw crease.
-Imagine that.
-What IS a jaw crease?
-I used to spend a lot of time at the gym and the dojo, but recently it's been yoga, mostly.
+Fitness used to come from the dojo but now it's from the gym mostly.
+And work.
 Also hike, backpack, bike.
 I smell good and taste good.
 I don't smoke, do drugs, drink to excess or beat people up.
 I have all my hair.
 You should, too.
 No, seriously.
 I'm pretty strong, but I’ve studied bonsai and brush painting.
 I was a Registered Nurse, but have changed careers to landscape design/construction after even more education.
 I’m a big guy—6', 195 lbs.—and I practice Aikido, the martial art of peace.
 I spend a lot of time outdoors even when I'm not at work.
 My music tastes go from classical Indian to classical European to jazz to electronica.

 A recent acquaintance called me "all man."
-I've been told that this is in short supply these days and that many were heading down to "Man Jose" to find someone.
-I thought that was pretty funny.
+I have no idea what that means, exactly, but I've been told that this is in short supply these days and that many were heading down to "Man Jose" to find someone.
+That's pretty funny.
 Another said that I was a geeky stud.
 Their words, not mine.

 What is this thing about long walks on the beach.
 Doesn't anybody like a short walk on the beach or a medium walk in the hills?
 I do like being out in the rain, even if I don't get caught there.
 But I hate Pina Coladas.
 Seriously, what red-blooded guy likes Pina Coladas frcryinoutloud